edhaker13/myanimelist/README.md

 MyAnimeList plugin for FlexGet

-This plugin was based fuzzylights' plugin on https://bitbucket.org/fuzzylights/plugins-for-flexget/wiki/Home
+This plugin was inspired fuzzylights' plugin on https://bitbucket.org/fuzzylights/plugins-for-flexget/wiki/Home
 <br />
 Although now this plugin doesn't contain any code from it.